Some tips when you want to buy a longboard (online).

 Speeding down the mountain, reaching speeds up to 135km/u.
 This is generally down on events where there the road is closed from traffic and there are hail bails protecting dangerous obstacles, and an ambulance standing by in case of emergency.
-Sometimes this is done in competition (for instance IDF/IGSA or REB/DDF) or just for fun.
-Well known events in Europe are Wallonhill, KnK, Belajoy ride (for all events check out freerides.org).
-When downhilling the object is to be down the fastest, freeriding is more doing fun pack runs and big (standup) slides.
+Sometimes this is done in a competition (for instance IDF/IGSA or REB/DDF) or just for fun.
+Well-known events in Europe are Wallonhill, KnK, Belajoy ride (for all events check out freerides.org).
+When downhill skating the object is to be down the fastest, freeriding is more doing fun pack runs and big (standup) slides.

 Dancing is quite popular in flat countries because that is the ideal surface to practice the tricks, while the dancing originates from longboard surfing, has freestyle its roots in street skating.
 The combination of the two creates a beautiful blend of gracious and technical trick and routines.

-Skating beats walking, so if you want a board that is easy to use, chill to ride go for a flex drop through board with nice big (around 70-75mm) soft (around 80a) wheels.
+Skating is better than walking, so if you want a board that is easy to use, chill to ride go for a flex drop-through board with nice big (around 70-75mm) soft (around 80a) wheels.
 You can skate over most surfaces, whether is it asphalt or tiles, and the occasional twig, smooth cruising.
 If you need a board the is easy to carry you might consider a landyachtzDignhy or sorts.

 The art of going sideways.
 Whereas in snowboarding sliding is the first thing you will learn, in longboarding it is something for the more advanced skater.
-It is advisable to wear the proper protecting when practising this (slide gloves, helmet, knee and elbow pads).
-Basically there are two types of sliding, hands down, here you reduce the pressure on and the grip of the wheels by putting your hand(s) on the road, when initiating the slide.
-This is generally seen as the easiest way to slide because is it not a scary and if you fall you won't fall too hard (in most cases).
-The other method is stand up sliding, similar to snowboarding), where you initiate a carve and let the wheels break traction.
+It is advisable to wear proper protection when practicing this (slide gloves, helmet, knee, and elbow pads).
+Basically there are two types of sliding, hands down, here you reduce the pressure on and the grip of the wheels by putting your hand(s) on the road when initiating the slide.
+This is generally seen as the easiest way to slide because is it not scary and if you fall you won't fall too hard (in most cases).
+The other method is stand-up sliding, similar to snowboarding), where you initiate a carve and let the wheels break traction.

 Not really longboarding, but closely related.
 Originated from people laying down on their skateboard, it grew into two disciplines.
 Classic Luge / Buttboarding in which you have a wooden deck, 2 trucks, 4 wheels and no support for your feet and street luge often made of metal, where you can have 2,3 or 4 trucks support for your feet if desired.
 Generally, the street luges go a bit faster than classic luge but have a higher price tag.